 Start Maintenance Mode

-To start a new Maintenance Mode, select the wrench icon within the incidents pane on the web UI.
+To start a new Maintenance Mode, select the wrench icon in the top right corner within the incidents pane on the web UI.

-Select Mute select Routing Key(s) if you want to select one or more Routing Keys for which paging will be muted (without disrupting paging for other Routing Keys).
+- Mute Paging: Select either Mute all Routing Keys to start a global Maintenance Mode or elect Mute select Routing Key(s) if you want to select one or more Routing Keys for which paging will be muted (without disrupting paging for other Routing Keys).

-Once you’ve started Maintenance Mode, the modal will close and a banner will display across the top of your screen signaling to you that the feature is active.
-If another Maintenance Mode is already active, this banner will already appear on the timeline.
-When you start a new Maintenance Mode, you will also see a success toast in the upper right corner of the screen and a notification in the timeline that a new Maintenance Mode was started.
-Members of your team who are on call will receive an email notification that a new Maintenance Mode was started.
+- Start Maintenance Mode: Once you’ve started Maintenance Mode, the modal will close and a banner will display across the top of your screen signaling to you that the feature is active.
+NOTE: Members of your team who are on call will receive an email notification that a new Maintenance Mode was started.

 During Maintenance Mode

-Paging will be muted for any new triggered incidents for the Routing Key(s) you have selected.
-Paging will continue for incidents that are already in progress.
-If there is an incident that meets the criteria of the Maintenance Mode you just started, but was triggered before you started Maintenance Mode, it will continue to page.
+- Muted Paging: Paging will be muted for any new triggered incidents for the Routing Key(s) you have selected.
+NOTE: Paging will continue for incidents that are already in progress.

-To view all active Maintenance Modes, navigate to the Manage Maintenance Mode page either through Settings under the main navigation or by clicking on the button from the Maintenance Mode banner.
+- Manage Maintenance Mode: Manage your maintenance modes either through Settings under the main navigation or by clicking on the button from the Maintenance Mode banner.

-On the Manage Maintenance Mode page, you will see a table of all active Maintenance Modes with some helpful information, such as the Purpose of the Maintenance Mode, who started it, when it was started, and for which Routing Keys.
+- Viewing Active Maintenance Mode: The Maintenance Mode tab gives you a comprehensive view of all active Maintenance Modes with some helpful information, such as the Purpose of the Maintenance Mode, who started it, when it was started, and for which Routing Keys.
 You can also end a Maintenance Mode from this table.

 End Maintenance Mode

-When you end a Maintenance Mode, VictorOps will start paging from the beginning of the escalation policy for any triggered incidents.
-You may want to ack and/or resolve all incidents triggered during a Maintenance Mode before you end it in order to prevent paging all the team members who you wanted to mute paging for in the first place.
+- Upon ending Maintenance Mode, paging will be initiated from the beginning of the escalation policy for any triggered incidents.
+NOTE: You may want to ack and/or resolve all incidents triggered during a Maintenance Mode before you end it in order to prevent paging.

 Rules Engine Alternative